ZECTBynmo/DevSetupScripts/README.md

 Here's a quick description of the functionality of the scripts

 * p - Navigates to my project directory (D:/Projects)
-* open - opens the folder in Sublime Text 2 and windows explorer
+* open - opens the current folder in Sublime Text 2 and windows explorer